Sign up to receive beautynews, product samples, couponsand more.

 Ready to make a little (or big) change to your hair color?
-Coloring your hair can cover up those grays or give you a whole new look.
-Plus, with so many different at-home hair color options, it’s easy to find your perfect shade choice.
-But whether you’re a newbie to coloring your hair or a seasoned pro, you’ve got to make sure you’re ready for all the process entails.
+Coloring your hair can help cover up grays or give you a whole new beauty look.
+And with so many different at-home hair color options, it’s easy to find your perfect shade.
+But whether you’re a newbie to coloring your hair or a seasoned pro, you’ll want to make sure you’re ready for all that the process entails.
 Keep reading to learn exactly how to prep for an at-home hair color session.

-First things first: Your first hair color prep step should be actually determining what color you want to dye your hair.
-Have you ever wanted to switch up your hair color only to be overwhelmed with making a decision on what shade to choose?
-To help you narrow things down, use your undertone as a guide.
+First things first: Start your hair color prep by determining what color you want to dye your hair.
+Have you ever wanted to switch up your hair color only to be overwhelmed by all the different options?
+To help you narrow things down, use your undertones as a guide.
 While there are tons of hair colors that are considered trendy these days, some pair with certain undertones better than others.
-Whether you’d prefer a brown, blonde, or red or are more of a non-traditional lover of pastels and rainbow hues, always take your undertone into consideration.
-Here’s how to figure out what undertone you have.
+Whether you’d prefer a classic brown, blonde, or red hue or are more of a non-traditional lover of pastel and rainbow hair colors, always take your undertone into consideration.
+Here’s how to determine your undertones so you can do just that.

 You have cool skin if…your veins appear blue or purple.
-If you have cool skin, you can balance your look by following the laws of the color wheel and rocking a warmer hair color.
+Those with cool skin can balance their look by following the laws of the color wheel and rocking a warmer hair color.

 You have warm skin if…your veins appear slightly green.
 Warmer skin tends to look best with slightly cooler hair colors.

-You have neutral skin if…you can’t really tell a determine one color.
-You’re super lucky if you have neutral skin because you can rock any hair color.
+You have neutral skin if…you can’t really pinpoint the color of your veins.
+You’re super lucky if you have neutral skin because you can rock just about any color under the sun!

-One of the biggest hair color prep steps is making sure you’re totally prepared to dye your hair.
-That means having your hair color kit, and anything else you need, ready before you start.
+One of the biggest hair color prep steps is making sure you’re totally ready to dye your hair.
+That means having your hair color kit, and anything else you need, all set before you start.
 Try the L’Oréal Paris Excellence Crème, L’Oréal Paris Féria, or L’Oréal Paris Superior Preference.
-You may want to consider keeping an extra box or two stocked in your bathroom so that you can make touchups once your roots start growing in.
+You also might want to consider keeping an extra box or two stocked in your bathroom so that you’re ready to touch-up your color once your roots start growing in.

-3. Protect your tresses before heat-styling.
 Want to blow-dry your newly-colored mane?
-Make sure to use a heat protectant first, like the L’Oréal Paris Advanced Hairstyle BOOST IT Blow Out HeatSpray.
-Let your hair dry almost completely before you start blow-drying to minimize the time your hair is exposed to heat.
-You should also use a heat protectant if you’ve decided to flat iron your hair.
+Make sure to use a heat protectant first and let your hair dry almost completely before you start blow-drying to minimize the time your hair is exposed to heat.
+You should also use a heat protectant if you’ve decided to use a flat iron on your hair.
 Spritz on the L’Oréal Paris Advanced Hairstyle SLEEK IT Iron Straight Heatspray before straightening.
 Additionally, pay attention to heat settings on your flat iron—use the lowest temperature that you can while still only having to make one pass over each section of hair.